chrisbello2023/eCoin/README.md

 Users are also able to backup their wallet using iCloud Keychain to store an encrypted backup of their recovery phrase.
 The backup is encrypted with the BRD app PIN.

-#### Jailbreak Warning

-***Installation on jailbroken devices is strongly discouraged.***

-Any jailbreak app can grant itself access to every other app's keychain data.
-This means it can access your wallet and steal your bitcoin by self-signing as described [here](http://www.saurik.com/id/8) and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.

-### Designed with New Users in Mind

-Simplicity and ease-of-use is **eCoin**'s core design principle.
-A simple recovery phrase (which we call a recovery key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **eCoin** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the recovery key.

 ### Features

 - Supports wallets for Bitcoin, Bitcoin Cash, Ethereum and ERC-20 tokens, Ripple, Hedera, Tezos